What age do you consider to be a senior?

 How do you schedule your feature films?

-One respondent to our survey had this to say about our features, “The only thing that has annoyed me is when I see previews of films that never show up for viewing.”
+One respondent to our survey of a few years ago had this to say about our features, “The only thing that has annoyed me is when I see previews of films that never show up for viewing.”
 Many others echoed that frustration.
 We get frustrated too.
 We show trailers for films that we hope to bring to the theatre.
 Unfortunately, things don’t always go as planned.
-Print availability, distributors’ booking requirements, and a film’s imminent DVD release (which seems to be earlier all the time) are some of the factors that determine if and when we can get a film.
+Distributors’ booking requirements and a film’s imminent DVD release (which seems to be earlier all the time) are just two of the factors that determine if and when we can get a film.

 Like everything else, this part of our work is a balancing act.
 We need to bring in films that significant numbers will come see so we can pay our bills; not keep them so long that we lose patrons who are ready to see the next film; and bring in enough truly independent film so that we can provide a home for diverse programming and continue to differentiate ourselves from the multiplexes.
 We have discussions every Monday with our film booker to make the best choices we can about film scheduling.
 Planning on a week-to-week basis allows us the most flexibility, and the best chance at bringing in all of the films you want to see.